You’ll find a variety of channels used for performance marketing. Here are the most popular options.

 Connected TV.

 CTV advertising refers to the delivery of ads via internet-connected television devices, such as Smart TVs, streaming sticks, and gaming consoles.
-This channel merges the high-impact, immersive viewing experience of traditional television with the precision targeting, programmatic buying, and real-time measurement of digital advertising.
+This channel merges the high-impact, immersive viewing experience of traditional television with precision targeting, programmatic buying, and real-time measurement of digital advertising.
 Marketers can move beyond broad demographic targeting and utilize household-level data signals, such as IP addresses and device IDs, to reach specific audiences.
 Furthermore, they can measure outcomes like view-through conversions (when a user sees a CTV ad and later converts on another device), effectively transforming CTV from a top-of-funnel brand awareness tool into a full-funnel performance engine.

 RMNs are advertising platforms operated by major retailers.
-These networks enable brands to utilize the retailer's extensive collection of first-party shopper data, including purchase history, browsing behavior, and loyalty program information, to target consumers with targeted ads.
+These networks enable brands to utilize the retailer's extensive collection of first-party shopper data, including purchase history, browsing behavior, and loyalty program information, to target consumers with personalized ads.
 Initially, these ads were confined to the retailer's own website and app ("on-site").
 However, the major evolution is the expansion to "off-site" advertising, where brands can use the retailer's data to target those same shoppers on other channels like CTV, social media, and the open web.
 This creates a powerful "closed-loop" attribution system where ad exposure can be directly tied to a purchase.

 Shoppable video and social commerce.